7 Signs That Your Blood Sugar Levels Are Too High

 Hyperglycemia causes a severe change in coagulation.
-This in turn causes a problem with the speed that wounds heal.
+This in turn causes a problem with the speed at which wounds heal.
 This change can also cause the appearance of hematomas or bruising.

-If you notice that any wounds are taking a long time to stop bleeding, and they don’t heal as fast as normal, you need to address this.
+If you notice that any wounds are taking a long time to stop bleeding, or that they don’t heal as fast as normal, you need to address this.
 Once you get control of your blood sugar levels, this will cease to be a problem.

 6. Vision problems